Located on the east side of Singapore, the vibrant neighbourhood of Jalan Besar is home to a range of hip cafés and eateries.

 Located on the compounds of a former hardware store, this café is an institution among caffeine-loving locals for its artisanal brews.
 Coffees are rotated on a seasonal basis to highlight some of the best farms, which means you are always guaranteed an excellent cup, whether you go for an espresso or a cold-brewed black coffee.

 Chye Seng Huat Hardware also cranks out hand-brews that are made with single-origin beans and brewed by the cup.
-On the food menu, you will find peach and passionfruit ice cream cheesecake, a wagyu beef burger and quinoa with deep-fried halibut.
+On the food menu, you will find peach and passionfruit ice cream cheesecake, chilli crab and mantou (fried buns), and pan-roasted sea bass.

 Chye Seng Huat Hardware.
 150 Tyrwhitt Road, Singapore 207563. +65 6396 0609.